VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/STLs/README.md

 3. Insert the magnets in the magnet holes against the wire pins.
 Magnets should be of opposite polarity.
 A little dab of superglue at the bottom, and NOT touching the pins, goes a long way.
 4. Fold the back pin so it rests into the groove.
 5. Trim any excess pins so they sit flush with the magnets.
 6. Mount the Drop-in Attachment in place of the probe on the Afterburner.
+You'll want to put the drop-in at the highest position, against the carriage.
 Crimp the other end of the wires and if you reuse the old probe connector (with 3 positions) on the wire loom, be sure to insert the wires in the signal and ground positions.
 You can disconnect the 24V probe wire from the MCU.

 ## Dock Arm
 1. Insert 2 M3x5x4 threaded inserts.